Digital Photography - Advanced Part 1 (UC09U58A)

-This course is project-based, so you will be expected to work outside of class to develop your photo projects.
+Extra study or practice This course is project-based, so you will be expected to work outside of class to develop your photo projects.
 Project progress will be reviewed and constructive feedback given by the tutor and peers each week in class to support ongoing personal development and encourage critical thinking.

 Student feedback from Toby's previous Digital Photography courses (all levels)